S.C. Eston

 What is your favourite New Brunswick book, and why?

-I recommend Bistro and Monkey Temple, two books by Roger Moore.
+I highly recommend Bistro and Monkey Temple, two books by Roger Moore.
 They are creative and intelligent, while showing Roger's incredible ability to play with words.

 What do you consider to be the highlight of your career so far?